juliocsantini23/LUMA-TOKEN/Docs/Roadmap.md

 ## Disclaimer

 This roadmap is a **high-level plan**; it does not guarantee specific timelines or results and may be changed without prior notice.
 Nothing in this document should be interpreted as a promise of financial returns or an investment offer.
+Any future distribution mechanisms will be subject to legal, regulatory and governance approvals and will not constitute guaranteed income.